DrW3b/ThePuni5her/README.md

-I am not responsible for the misuse (illegal Activities) this Script
+I am not responsible for the misuse of this script